-Henry Crew has become the youngest person ever to circumnavigate the globe by motorcycle riding unsupported.
+Henry Crew, the youngest person ever to circumnavigate the globe by motorcycle riding unsupported, has had his Ducati Scrambler Desert Sled stolen from his parents' home in Hampshire.

-Arriving back in the UK on Friday, April 19, the 23-year-old is still awaiting final verification of his age (Crew pips the current record by around 30 days) and his trip (he more than doubled the required mileage) – but providing both are ratified as they should be, he will bag himself an official Guinness World Record.
+Crew arrived back in the UK on Friday, April 19, having pipped the previous record by around 30 days and more than doubled the required mileage, bagging himself an official Guinness World Record.

 A group of 50 fellow bikers, well wishers and fans met with Crew at Folkestone, riding with him to the Bike Shed in London, where his journey started just over one year ago.
 Kane Avellano, the person who has held the record since 2017 was even there to congratulate him.